 We begin this unit by looking at jobs through the ages.
 Using the National Careers Service website, we explore employment, budgeting, and the effect unemployment can have on a person.
 We finish the unit with Career Speed Dating, sharing information about the careers researched.

-Pupils cover work on the effects of solvents and alcohol in particular on the mind and body and the impact drugs can have on behaviour and emotional and physical wellbeing.
+Pupils learn about the effects of smoking and alcohol in particular on the mind and body and the impact can these can have on behaviour and emotional and physical wellbeing.
 They think about risk assessments and the skills of decision-making.
-They also use role play to consider peer pressure.
-The unit finishes with training in basic First Aid and what to do in an emergency.
+This unit also includes transport safety, behavior in the community, e-safety and peer pressure.
+We also have an Theatre in Education workshop on Road Safety.